CUPC Seminar Line-up for Spring 2023

 Monday, March 13

-Katrina Walsemann University of Maryland, Maryland Population Research Center
+Katrina Walsemann Univ. of Maryland, Maryland Population Research Center, and School of Public Policy

 Monday, March 20

-Aubrey Limburg, U.S. Census Bureau, CU Boulder PhD Alumnus
+Aubrey Limburg, U.S. Census Bureau, Enhancing Health Data Pgm, CU Boulder PhD Alumnus

 Title: Enhancing the study of racial/ethnic disparities in health: A project linking Medicaid and Census Bureau data